-Following the proposal by the last Executive Committee in Budapest, the statutes of the IDC-CDI’s youth organisation were presented at this meeting, which we hope to have definitively in place by the next meeting in November, and to begin work on a women’s organisation, which we are reviving after being inactive for some time.
+Following the proposal by the last Executive Committee in Budapest, the statutes of the IDC-CDI’s youth organization were presented at this meeting, which we hope to have definitively in place by the next meeting in November, and to begin work on a women’s organization, which we are reviving after being inactive for some time.

 Two African parties were accepted as full members: the UDR, Unión pour la Republique et la Democratie of Mali, and the Malagasy Miara Miainga party of Madagascar.
 Also accepted was the BNP, Bangladesh National Party in that country.